animatedmax/spring-data-geode/src/main/markdown/reference/bootstrap.md

 <td class="icon"><div class="title">
 Note
 </div></td>
-<td class="content">These options are only available in {sdg-name} and
+<td class="content">These options are only available in Spring Data for GemFire and
-exist to workaround known limitations with {data-store-name}.
+exist to workaround known limitations with GemFire.
-{data-store-name} has no equivalent options or functionality.</td>
+GemFire has no equivalent options or functionality.</td>
 </tr>
 </tbody>
 </table>